Uruguay Stun Argentina; Emotional Diaz Double As Colombia Sink Brazil - UrduPoint

 "You can see his hand in the team.
 In all the teams or clubs he's been involved in, including Argentina, you can see his hand," said Messi.

-The Argentina captain meanwhile challenged his team-mates to bounce back in next week's qualifying battle with Brazil.
+Argentina coach Lionel Scaloni meanwhile backed his team to recover in time for next week's showdown with Brazil.

-"Today it was our turn to lose.
-It's a test.
-We have to get back up and play a great game in Brazil."
+"There is a very difficult game coming up and we will try to do our best; I think this team has shown plenty of times that it can get out of difficult situations," Scaloni said.

+"We lose and win as a team, and there are times when you have to give credit to the opponent," Scaloni added.

 Argentina, who had won all four of their opening qualifiers, remain on top of the standings with 12 points from five matches.
 Uruguay's win leaves them in second place on 10 points.